SI DAL01120.200 Trust Property

 1. Arkansas

 Arkansas does not have a statute which expressly provides that a grantor can be the sole beneficiary of a trust.
-However, Arkansas courts have recognized that a grantor can create a trust whereby he or she is the sole beneficiary.
+However, Arkansas courts have recognized that a grantor can create a trust whereby the grantor is the sole beneficiary.
 Under Arkansas law, a grantor also has the right to revoke a trust in whole or in part provided the written consent of the grantor and all named beneficiaries is obtained.
 In the situation where the grantor and the beneficiary are the same individual, this individual could revoke the trust.
 Therefore, the grantor of a trust who is also the sole beneficiary may revoke the trust even if the trust instrument provides that the trust is irrevocable.

 2. Louisiana